template12345/Huang-Ching-Wei/README.md

 ## Folder-Experiment
 Here contains the testing code for experiment.
 One can just consider the codes as a example that how to use the model and training.
-We also makes some tool to visualize trained features and results to help evaulating the models.
+We also make some tools to visualize trained features and results to help evaulating the models.

 !!
 Before run the code, please change the path of dataset file and the path of Folder Model in the following codes: every testing codes, XXFeaturePlot.py and DataPackage.py in Amazon_Reviews.
 And create Folder named "Experimental_Result" at each folders of experiments